rossclark-24/pizzabox-web/README.md

 You can now try PizzaBox, the latest food delivery service.
 It is a command line-based application focused on nothing but pizzas.

+## as a minimum viable product

+- should be an mvp (minimum viable product) status (20 hours)
+  - able to at least place an order with 1 pizza
+  - able to at least have 10 total validation unit tests for Customer, Order, Pizza, Store
+  - able to save a placed order including customer info, pizza info, store info

 ## as a customer

 - should be able to launch the application